+For 45P/Honda-Mrkos-Pajdusakova, which was observed in August 2011, a special late update to the ephemeris was required too, made four days before the date of observation.
+In this case the ephemeris was still found to be out by around 7 arcseconds at the epoch of observation, mainly due to the small amount of new astrometry available in the final updates and the lack of radar observations.

-For 45P/Honda-Mrkos-Pajdusakova, which will be observed in 2011, special updates to the ephemeris will be required too, made as close to the date of observation as possible.
-Experience shows that for these close approach objects only when radar observations are available is the ephemeris accurate enough for Mission Planning purposes at HSC.
+Experience shows that for these close approach objects, only when radar observations are available is the ephemeris accurate enough for Mission Planning purposes at HSC.